Texas district closes schools after covid kills two teachers in one week

-“We are very heartbroken,” Jill Bottelberghe, assistant superintendent of human resources, told the Waco Tribune-Herald.
-“It is very devastating as far as the students, the staff, and the community as a whole.”
+“We are very heartbroken,” Jill Bottelberghe, the district’s assistant superintendent of human resources, told the Waco Tribune-Herald, adding, “It is very devastating as far as the students, the staff and the community as a whole.”

 It is unclear whether either teacher was vaccinated.

-The district does not mandate that students or teachers wear masks, following an executive order by Gov. Greg Abbott (R) prohibiting mandates on face coverings in schools that’s being challenged in court and defied by districts and counties statewide.
-Connally ISD has, however, recommended in its back-to-school guidelines that masks be worn in school.
+The district does not mandate that students or teachers wear masks, following an executive order by Gov. Greg Abbott (R) prohibiting mandates on face coverings in schools that is being challenged in court and defied by districts and counties statewide.
+The Connally district has recommended in its back-to-school guidelines that masks be worn in schools.

 Officials with the school district did not immediately return requests for comment Wednesday.
-In a notice to parents this week, Connally ISD Superintendent Wesley Holt said the closure would “provide those who are positive with the virus or exposed to others with the virus, the time to isolate and recover.”
-While the number of covid cases in the school district of less than 2,500 students was not specified, the district acknowledged to local media that there have been at least 51 confirmed infections at Connally Junior High School alone since classes started Aug.
+In a notice to parents this week, Connally Superintendent Wesley Holt said the closure would “provide those who are positive with the virus or exposed to others with the virus, the time to isolate and recover.”
+While the number of coronavirus cases in the school district of less than 2,500 students was not specified, the district acknowledged to local media that there had been at least 51 confirmed infections at Connally Junior High alone since classes started Aug.
 18.

 “This closure will also allow time for deep cleaning and sanitizing of all CISD facilities,” Holt said in an email to parents.

-The news comes as the battle over mask mandates in schools has intensified in recent weeks in Texas, where the coronavirus has spiked because of the highly transmissible delta variant and millions who remain unvaccinated.
+The news comes as the battle over mask mandates in schools has intensified in recent weeks in Texas, where the coronavirus has spiked amid the spread of the highly transmissible delta variant.
 The Texas Supreme Court denied Abbott’s request last month to block temporary restraining orders on his ban on mask mandates, allowing schools that are requiring face coverings in defiance of the state to proceed.

 Mike Morath, commissioner of the Texas Education Agency, which suspended enforcement of Abbott’s ban in the state’s public school systems because of several ongoing court challenges, said Tuesday that the issue of whether districts can enforce mask mandates must be settled in court.